Jack Jones (trade unionist): Retirement

 In retirement from the T&G, Jones served as the President of the National Pensioners Convention, an umbrella organisation representing over 1,000 local, regional and national pensioners' groups, of which he was Honorary Life President.
 He was also President of the International Brigade Memorial Trust.
 Jones's last public act was to unveil a memorial at Newhaven Fort on 7 December 2008, 70 years after British Battalion members returned to the port after the International Brigades were withdrawn from Spain.

 Jones was nominated for the position of Chancellor of the University of London, but lost the election to Princess Anne in 1981.
 After writing his autobiography, Union Man (published in 1986), Jones became a campaigner on behalf of pensioners.

 At the Labour Party conference in Bournemouth in October 2003, aged 90, he received a special award in recognition of his service to the trade union movement.

 The TGWU building Transport House in Liverpool was refurbished by Unite (the trade union formed from the merger of the TGWU and Amicus) and renamed Jack Jones House in 2009.

 His name also lives on in a block of sheltered flats for the elderly built by Southwark Council on Reedham Street in Peckham.

 Death

 Jones lived in South London until his death, and died in a care home in Peckham on 21 April 2009.
 He was survived by his two sons.
 His wife of more than 50 years, Evelyn (née Taylor) had died three years earlier.
-She had first been married to the communist trade union organiser and close friend of Jones, George Brown but he had been killed in the Battle of Brunete in 1937 during the Spanish Civil War.
+She had first been married to the communist trade union organiser and close friend of Jones, George Brown, who had been killed in the Battle of Brunete in 1937 during the Spanish Civil War.